TrueFiEng/Waffle/waffle-ens/README.md

 ### Usage

-Use `createTopLevelDomain` function to creating top level domain:
+Use `createTopLevelDomain` function to create a top level domain:

 ```ts
 await ens.createTopLevelDomain('test');
 ```

-Use `createSubDomain` function to creating sub domain:
+Use `createSubDomain` function for creating a sub domain:

 ```ts
 await ens.createSubDomain('ethworks.test');
 ```

-Also, it's possible to create sub domain recursively, if top domain doesn't exist, by specifying the appropriate option:
+Also, it's possible to create a sub domain recursively, if the top domain doesn't exist, by specifying the appropriate option:

 ```ts
 await ens.createSubDomain('ethworks.tld', {recursive: true});